manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 can also be used to program the OS images to the local flash.
 This page describes the process of using U-Boot to load Linux kernel and filesystem images from a TFTP server and save them to the local flash for use during the boot process.

+## Use simulators like qemu, simics

+We could also load the custom linux image on an emulator like qemu/simics, but we should have qemu/simics hardware models written to be able to test the software side of things, for example : if we are planning to test espi protocol, we need to have espi hardware modelled in qemu/simics.
+Unfortunately the system that i am working on - does not even have the hardware models in qemu/simics.
+So i am left with just option #2.

 ### Requirements